Gravity Payments

 • What a term loan is

-• Differences between working capital loans and term loans
+• Differences between working capital funding and term loans

-• Pros and cons of both types of loans
+• Pros and cons of both types of funding

-• How to decide between a working capital loan and a term loan
+• How to decide between working capital funding and a term loan

-A working capital loan is used by companies to satisfy short-term financial obligations, not long-term needs.
+Working capital funding is used by companies to satisfy short-term financial obligations, not long-term needs.
 There are various working capital financing options, including merchant cash advances, invoice financing, and business credit cards.

 Note: working capital is calculated by taking current assets (such as cash, accounts receivable, and inventory) and subtracting current liabilities (such as accounts payable, wages payable, and short-term debts).